JeroenLam/DiscordBotFoorKoeluhMenzhen/README.md

 If you wish to add your own functions to the bot, then derive a new command class from `BaseCommand` (located in `Support/BaseCommand`) and overwrite the corresponding functions.
 Also do not forget to include the newly created command in the corresponding command handler.

 ## Features (everyone)
-Currently the bot supports the following commands \
+Currently the bot supports the following commands:

 #### HelloWorldCommand.py
 `hw` Send 'Hello World!' back to the user